 Photo of Xuezi Dan Xuezi Dan

-Xuezi Dan is an associate in the Beijing office of Covington and Burling LLP.
-Her practice focuses on data privacy and cybersecurity.
+Xuezi Dan is an associate in the firm’s Beijing office.
+Her practice focuses on regulatory compliance, with a particular focus on data privacy and cybersecurity.
 Xuezi helps clients understand and navigate the increasingly complex privacy regulatory issues in China.
-She has worked closely with many leading international companies on matters ranging from cross-border data transfer, data localization, data protection program, and cybersecurity regulatory compliance.

 Photo of Yan Luo Yan Luo